Russia accuses U.S. of preparing military intervention in Venezuela

 Patrushev said in the interview that Washington had asked Moscow for consultations on Venezuela and that Russia had agreed, but that U.S. officials had repeatedly postponed them under false pretexts.

+When asked on Tuesday if Washington was preparing to take military action in Venezuela, the U.S. special envoy for Venezuela, Elliott Abrams, responded: “No.”

+“The president has said all options are on the table.
+Presidents always say that and rightly so.
+But it ill behooves the Russians to talk about military intervention after they have dismembered both Georgia and Ukraine,” Abrams told reporters at the United Nations ahead of a Security Council meeting on Venezuela.

-U.S. officials have previously dismissed Russian allegations about U.S. plans for Venezuela as baseless “propaganda.”
+U.S. officials have previously dismissed Russian allegations about U.S. plans for Venezuela as baseless “propaganda”.

-Reporting by Polina Devitt and Andrew Osborn; writing by Tom Balmforth; Editing by Andrew Osborn
+Reporting by Polina Devitt and Andrew Osborn; additional reporting by Michelle Nichols at the United Nations; writing by Tom Balmforth; Editing by Andrew Osborn and James Dalgleish